Chern character for torsion-free ample groupoids: Introduction

 \end{theoremA}

-One immediate application of this isomorphism, which was also our motivation to develop this work, is to the \emph{HK conjecture}~\cite{matui:hkpub}*{Conjecture 2.6} popularized by Matui.
-This problem has attracted a great deal of interest in recent years: Matui himself proved it for groupoids arising from shifts of finite type, AF groupoids, and $\dZ$-actions on the Cantor set~\cite{matui:hk}; Ortega shows it for certain Katsura--Exel--Pardo groupoids~\cite{ort:kep}, Yi shows it for one-dimensional solenoids~\cite{yi:sol}, and the authors of~\cite{fkps:hk} prove it for the Renault--Deaconu groupoids of low-rank.
-The spectral sequence we found in~\cite{py:part-one} (see~\eqref{eq:ss}) also proves the HK isomorphism for all groupoids of low homological dimension, and~\cite{bdgw:matui} establishes a concrete criterion for the vanishing of higher homology; as a result, a principal ample groupoid with dynamic asymptotic dimension at most two satisfies $K_1(C^*_r G)\cong H_1(G,\dZ)$, and $K_0(C^*_r G)\cong H_0(G,\dZ)\oplus H_2(G,\dZ)$ under the additional assumption that $H_2(G,\dZ)$ is a free group.
+This proves a variation of Matui's \emph{HK conjecture}~\cite{matui:hkpub}*{Conjecture 2.6}, whose original version did not involve rationalization and had different assumptions on the groupoid $G$.
+This conjecture has attracted a great deal of interest among the C$^*$-algebra community in recent years.

+In the positive direction, Matui himself proved it for groupoids arising from shifts of finite type, AF groupoids, and $\dZ$-actions on the Cantor set~\cite{matui:hk}.
+This was further carried out for certain Katsura--Exel--Pardo groupoids~\cite{ort:kep}, one-dimensional solenoids~\cite{yi:sol}, and the Renault--Deaconu groupoids of low-rank~\cite{fkps:hk}.
+For general ample groupoids with torsion-free stabilizers, we obtained a convergent spectral sequence

+based on the triangulated structure of equivariant $\KK$-theory~\cite{py:part-one}.
+This proves the HK isomorphism for all groupoids as in Theorem~\ref{thm:main-thm}, with an additional assumption of low homological dimension.
+Moreover, a concrete criterion for the vanishing of higher homology was given in~\cite{bdgw:matui}.

 Despite these positive results, the original formulation of the HK conjecture fails in general due to counterexamples by Scarparo and Deeley~\cites{scarparo:homod,deeley:counthk}.
-Our result shows that, for the class of groupoids considered, the failure is only up to torsion.
-The statement of Theorem~\ref{thm:hk-iso} appeared as a ``folk conjecture'' in~\cite{bdgw:matui}*{Remark 5.12}, as it has circulated among experts after the publication of~\cite{matui:hkpub}.
+Soon afterwards the suggested fix by rationalization emerged as a ``folk conjecture'', see~\cite{bdgw:matui}*{Remark 5.12}.
+Our result shows that, for the class of groupoids considered, this conjecture is indeed true and~\eqref{eq:ss} is rationally degenerate at the $E^2$-sheet.

-If $G$ is a discrete group, Theorem~\ref{thm:hk-iso} reduces to the fact that the rationalization of the left-hand side of the Baum--Connes conjecture for torsion-free groups (i.e., the $K$-homology of the classifying space $B G$) agrees with the group homology with rational coefficients, see Remark~\ref{rem:prev-groups}.

-The generalization to groupoids is particularly important for applications to topological dynamics and operator algebras.
-Indeed, many dynamical systems can be naturally encoded through topological groupoids which do not necessarily arise from group actions, such as the stable and unstable groupoids of hyperbolic systems such as Smale space (see Section~\ref{subsec:smale}).